Frobenius light cone and the shift unitary: Frobenius perspective

 Clearly $U_{\mathrm{sh}}\otimes U_{\mathrm{sh}}^{-1}$ respects this symmetry.
 The second symmetry is less conventional: we only allow ``seperable'' interactions which do not couple the two chains.
 This is not a traditional symmetry in the sense that it does not correspond to dynamics that commute with some unitary operator.
 Nevertheless, it is a well-defined restriction we can place on the dynamics.
 This unconventional symmetry is the one place where the analogy to SPT physics is not as direct.

 It is straightforward to see that implementing $U_{\mathrm{sh}}\otimes U_{\mathrm{sh}}^{-1}$ subject to these symmetries is equally as difficult as implementing $U_{\mathrm{sh}}$ without symmetry constraints since one protocol can be easily used to construct the other.
 However, the former has a clearer interpretation in terms of SPT physics.
 First, we observe that $U_{\mathrm{sh}}\otimes U_{\mathrm{sh}}^{-1}$ is easy to implement in the absence of symmetries using a depth-2 circuit of SWAP operations \cite{Farrelly2020}.
-These SWAPs exchange sites between the two copies, and therefore violate the separability constraint of the dynamics (they do, however, respect the inversion symmetry).
+These SWAPs exchange sites between the two copies, and therefore violate the separability constraint of the dynamics (they do, however, respect the inversion symmetry). {This is in alignment with the fact that SPT phases are easy to create when symmetry is not enforced.}

-Second, we can reformulate the proof of Theorem \ref{thm:super2} in a way that is more closely connected to symmetry.
+Now, we can reformulate the proof of Theorem \ref{thm:super2} in a way that is more closely connected to symmetry and string order parameters.
 The operator whose evolution we consider, generalizing Eq.~\ref{eq:Ri}, is

+where $\mathrm{SWAP}_{i,j}$ exchanges the two Hilbert spaces at sites $i$ and $j$.
+This has a clear interpretation in terms of symmetry, since $\mathcal{S}_i$ corresponds to applying the reflection symmetry $R$ to the region $x\in [L+1,3L]$, similar to a string order parameter \cite{Pollmann2012}. { In fact, $\mathcal{S}_i$ is exactly the order parameter that is used to detect SPT phases with inversion symmetry \cite{Pollmann2012}.}